dora-metrics/pelorus/docs/philosophy/outcomes/developer_adoption.md

 _Component Maintainers ($M$)_

-:   The number of people it takes to maintain the component
+:   A set of how many maintainers the tool have over the time

-    Expressed as a number
+    Expressed as a set of tuples (integer, timestamp), where

-    TODO this is constant or can increase/decrease over time?
+    - the first element is the number of maintainers
+    - the second element is the timestamp when the number changed

 #### Formulas